 Are you like us and need something to satisfy your sweet tooth once in a while?
 Well, when you’re at Walt Disney World desserts at Disney Springs options are plentiful.
 And these are ones that you can get quick service from, meaning you can order and pay at a counter and leave, as opposed to the many restaurant options at Disney Springs where you have to have a waiter or waitress bring you a treat to your table.

-Refreshing sorbet was the perfect thing to cool me down in the Florida sunshine as I set out to sacrifice my waistline to find the best Disney Springs Desserts.
+Recently, the refreshing sorbet was the perfect thing to cool me down in the Florida sunshine as I set out to sacrifice my waistline to find the best Disney Springs Desserts.
 (Needless to say, the line for Gideon’s bakeshop looked like it was way too long for my liking, so we opted for something cool and delicious around the corner.)

 I admit I had it in between a taste of rich chocolate ganache and before a pistachio parfait.
 But could you blame me?
 There are so many great options to satisfy your sweet tooth at this Florida destination and we’re dishin’ the details…

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.

 Don’t forget to bring your reusable and refillable water bottle for your personal sweet-tooth tour, which is a recommendation from our Disney World and Universal Packing List.
 You’ll be grateful you did!

 Best Dessert in Disney Springs at The Landing, Town Center, Marketplace, and West Side

 For ease of location, we’ve broken the post down by area of Disney Springs.
 This includes the three areas as follows: